gama-gabriel/hotel_sistem/README.md

 # Hotel sistem
-College project for a hotel sistem, made with Excel and VBA.
+College project of a hotel sistem, made with Excel and VBA.